konomissira/Bariatric_incidents_attended_by_LFB_from_Jan_2009/README.md

 -   Removed unnecessary fields.

--   Standardized field names and formats.
+-   Standardised field names and formats.

 -   Saved the cleaned data as a CSV file for further processing.